Main tests for ovarian cancer

-- collecting a small sample of cells from the liver (called a biopsy), to be checked for cancer
+- removing a small sample of cells or fluid from your ovaries (needle biopsy),

 Getting your results

-You can call the hospital or GP if you are worried.
+Call the hospital or GP if you're worried.
 They should be able to update you.

 A specialist will explain what the results mean and what will happen next.
 You may want to bring someone with you for support.

-Being told you have liver cancer can feel overwhelming.
+Being told you have ovarian cancer can feel overwhelming.
 You may be feeling anxious about what will happen next.

 It can help to bring someone with you to any appointments you have.

-A group of specialists will look after you throughout your diagnosis, treatment and beyond.
+A team of specialists will look after you throughout your diagnosis, treatment and beyond.